george-hall-wtsi/GRIn/README.md

 The Repeat Cutoff is our estimation of the minimum number of times we must observe a k-mer in the set of reads for us to consider it repetitive.
-In a k-mer spectrum with easily obvserved peaks, this is simply the minimum between the first and second peak.
+In a k-mer spectrum with easily observed peaks, this is simply the minimum between the first and second peak.
 If the peaks are not so easily observed, we set this to be the value `R`, such that the k-mer depth is equidistant between the error cutoff and `R`.